NeoGAF

-NeoGAF, formerly known as the Gaming-Age Forums, is an Internet forum primarily dedicated to the discussion of video games.
-Founded as an adjunct to a video game news site, on April 4, 2006, it changed its name to NeoGAF and became independently hosted and administered.
+NeoGAF is an Internet forum primarily dedicated to the discussion of video games.
+Founded as an adjunct to a video game news site under the name Gaming-Age Forums, on April 4, 2006, it changed its name to NeoGAF and became independently hosted and administered.

 In 2017, site owner Tyler "Evilore" Malka was accused of sexual harassment.
 The allegations resulted in moderator resignations, mass exodus off the site and later site policy changes.
 Former members and moderators would later launch the new forum ResetEra.

 History

 NeoGAF began as "The Gaming-Age Forums", a forum for gaming website Gaming-Age.
 As Gaming-Age outgrew its hosting, IGN took over hosting of Gaming-Age's forums.
 After IGN ceased hosting of GAF in mid-2001, GAF moved to ezboard, and the administration of GAF became more estranged from Gaming Age.

 As the Gaming-Age staff became gradually more divorced from the day-to-day operation of GAF, problems with the new Gamesquad hosting cropped up.
 As software bugs in vBulletin 2, the version GAF was using at the time, continued to worsen, the Gamesquad hosting became increasingly more impractical, until the forums' database became corrupted, forcing a move to new hosting in order to change software and salvage what was left of the forums' database.
 In the spring of 2004, a fundraiser was held to move GAF to new hosting.
 On June 6, 2004, GAF took its newest form (known as NeoGAF to long-time posters) and moved to new hosting and new software, vBulletin 3.

 On April 4, 2006, the forums were relaunched as NeoGAF, the former in-moniker, by its administrators.
 NeoGAF also features its own front page, an upfront admission that the forum's audience had drifted from that of its birthing news site, but yet mandated a single portal to represent the forum's members.

 In an interview with VG247 in 2013, Tyler Malka claimed that he was offered $5 million to sell the website, turning down the offer.
 One year later he stated in a forum post that the offer doubled, later saying he also turned down the deal.